danielflopez1/Physics-Constrained-Neural-Networks/README.md

 If take_video is True, it will make a video of the frames.

 ### BoxSelect
-boxSelect.pyCrops the HDF5 frames using the HDF5 coordinates file which generates Locality.
+boxSelect.py crops the HDF5 frames using the HDF5 coordinates file which generates Locality.
 #### Inputs
 ```
 crop = SelectImage(size=100, frame_file = "full_ball_in_square_sider_v3.h5",coordinate_file = "xyrot_ball_in_square_sider_v3.h5")